Halifax County, NC

 National, State and Global Significance.
 The astonishing list is long and growing for Halifax County.

-· Civil War activity and shipyard, including the building of the 376-ton and 158-foot steam-powered ironclad warship CSS Albemarle by the Confederate Navy.
-The warship had much success before its sunken demise on October 27, 1864, in Plymouth, N.C.
-(A replica of the warship is on display at Washington County Historical Society's Port 'o Plymouth Museum.)
++ Civil War activity and shipyard, including the building of the 376-ton and 158-foot steam-powered ironclad warship CSS Albemarle by the Confederate States Navy (CSN).
+The warship had much success against the Union before its sunken demise on October 27, 1864, in Plymouth, N.C.
+(A floating replica of the warship is on display at Washington County Historical Society's Port 'o Plymouth Museum.
+And the ship's smokestack is on display at the Museum of the Albermarle in Elizabeth City, N.C.)

-Cultural Attractions and Events.
-While not super abundant due to its more rural locale and when compared to the big city, 50,000-resident Halifax County nevertheless has its fair share of cultural attractions and events within its 731 square miles.
+Cultural Attractions, Events and Shopping.
+While not super abundant due to its more rural locale and when compared to the big city, 50,000-resident Halifax County nevertheless has its fair share of cultural attractions, events and shopping opportunities within its 731 square miles.
 These include the Napolean Hill-created large outside murals; Halifax County Arts Council exhibits and gatherings; theatrical and other performances at the Lakeland Cultural Arts Center in Littleton, and the Enfield Performing Arts Center; concerts at Roanoke Rapids Theatre, Weldon Mills Distillery, The Centre at Halifax Community College, churches and other venues; and super affordable movie tickets and amazing popcorn at Roanoke Rapids’s RCE Theater.
+Moreover, antique, artisan's gallery and outlet shops at the neat Riverside Mill in Weldon, and Aunt Ruby's Peanuts and Southern Secrets at Mears (original art, handmade gifts, home accessories and interior design, event resources, custom engraving) in Enfield, are three among many Halifax County stores worth one's shopping time and dollars.
+The (Highway) 301 Endless Yard Sale is also an annual highlight in Weldon.

 Bethlehem Baptist Church